leopregnolato/cursojava_fessorBruno/README.md

 These classes are introductory on Java programming and are so clear to understand.

-The archives receive the class name and contain the code wirtten in all classes.
+The archives receive the class name and contain the code written in all classes.
 Sometimes I put in comments some explanation about them.